lakshayy25/online-job-portal/README.md

 # Online Job Portal

 A full-stack web application that connects job seekers and recruiters on a single platform.
-Users can browse jobs, apply online, and recruiters can post and manage job listings.
+Users can browse and apply for jobs, while recruiters can post and manage job listings.

-This project was built as part of my full-stack learning journey using AI-assisted development workflows.
+This project was built as part of my full-stack development journey, focusing on clean architecture, real-world workflows, and scalable design.

 ---